yassenshopov/technical-writing/README.md

 ## What does "this" reference to?

-You may have seen the keyword 'this' pop up occasionally in tutorials and example codes.
+You may have seen the keyword *'this'* pop up occasionally in tutorials and example codes.
 And just like many other programming concepts, it is very context-dependent.

-'this' is handled differently depending on the type of function tat calls for it.
-In the case of regular functions, the keyword 'this' represents the object called by the function.
-As you can see in the following example, when a button function calls for 'this', 'this' represents the buttons, and the properties of 'this' are the properties of the button.
+*'this'* is handled differently depending on the type of function that calls for it.
+In the case of regular functions, the keyword *'this'* represents the object called by the function.
+As you can see in the following example, when a button function calls for *'this'*, *'this'* represents the buttons, and the properties of *'this'* are the properties of the button.

-With regular functions, 'this' could be anything - the body of the HTML DOM, the event-triggering element, or just the window itself.
+With regular functions, '*this'* could be anything - the body of the HTML DOM, the event-triggering element, or just the window itself.

 With arrow functions, the situation is a little bit different.

+While *'this'* in regular functions applies to the object that __calls__ the function, when *'this'* is used by arrow functions, *'this'* represents the object that is owning the arrow function.
+In JavaScript, since it is running on the browser's console, the owner will generally be the window.

+- *insert code snippet*

 ## Binding a regular function?